zhoumingyi/zhoumingyi.github.io/content/publication/ICSE2025_ArkAnalyzer/index.md

 achieves both high analyzing efficiency and high effectiveness.
 In addition, we open-sourced the dataset that has numerous real-world ArkTS Apps.

 # Summary.
 An optional shortened abstract.
-summary: A static analysis framework for OpenHarmony Apps.
+summary: A novel approach that can reverse engineer the compiled TFLite model.
+Our study shows current studies underestimate the risks of on-device DL models.

-tags: [OpenHarmony Analysis]
+tags: [On-device Security]

 # Display this page in the Featured widget?
 featured: false